MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - Error handling for edge cases
 - Performance impact of additional validation
 - User experience during data loading and validation
+- Need to monitor if the new prompts result in more practical and implementable strategies
+- Should watch for balance between aggressiveness and detection avoidance
+- May need to fine-tune risk assessment calculations based on user feedback
+- Consider adding more specific guidance on automod pattern analysis

 ## Dependencies
 - Supabase database schema